Davis Cemetery Veteran’s Day Ceremony @ 11am

 What is included in the interment fee?

 The interment fee includes administration and permanent record-keeping (determining ownership, obtaining permission and the completion of other documentation which may be required, entering interment particulars in the interment register, maintaining all legal files); opening and closing the grave (locating the grave and laying out the boundaries, excavating and filling the interment space); leveling, tamping, re-grading and sodding of the grave-site; leveling and re-sodding of the grave after the earth settles.
-The fee also includes the use of chairs, canopy, podium, and AV needed for graveside service.
+The fee also includes the use of chairs, canopy, small table, podium, and sound system, if needed for graveside service.
 Any other supplies/and or services which may be required at the time of an interment would be an additional cost.

 What if I prefer casket burial, but my spouse prefers cremation?